sncfl/netex/documentation/00_introduction/1_overview.md

 The main objectives are:

-- Provide a usable baseline: deliver a Minimum Viable Profile (MVP) that enables the publication of CFL’s rail timetable data in a structured, interoperable format.
+- Provide a usable baseline : deliver a Minimum Viable Profile (MVP) that enables the publication of CFL’s rail timetable data in a structured, interoperable format.
-- Ensure European alignment: comply with the NeTEx and Transmodel standards to guarantee interoperability with neighbouring countries and with European mobility initiatives.
+- Ensure European alignment : comply with the NeTEx and Transmodel standards to guarantee interoperability with neighbouring countries and with European mobility initiatives.
 - Support open data: make reliable timetable data available for reuse by travellers, developers, and institutional stakeholders.
-- Promote internal consistency: establish a common reference within CFL, ensuring stability and avoiding diverging formats.
+- Promote internal consistency : establish a common reference within CFL, ensuring stability and avoiding diverging formats.
-- Prepare for multimodality: design the profile in such a way that it can later be expanded to cover other transport modes (bus, tram, shared mobility) and additional functional domains (real-time, accessibility, fares).
+- Prepare for multimodality : design the profile in such a way that it can later be expanded to cover other transport modes (bus, tram, shared mobility) and additional functional domains (real-time, accessibility, fares).
-- Foster collaboration: publish the profile openly (e.g. via GitHub) to encourage contributions from other operators and mobility stakeholders in Luxembourg.
+- Foster collaboration : publish the profile openly (e.g. via GitHub) to encourage contributions from other operators and mobility stakeholders in Luxembourg.

 In summary, this MVP aims to be both usable immediately and flexible enough to grow, forming the cornerstone of a broader, collaborative NeTEx profile for Luxembourg.